 — Erez Zukerman, CEO/Co-Founder, ZSA Technology Labs

 If we asked you to close your eyes and draw a keyboard from memory, you’d probably end up with something that’s remarkably close to the Planck EZ.

 The Planck EZ takes that archetypal notion of what a keyboard is, and shrinks it down to its compact and powerful essentials: Small, but mighty.

-Jack Humbert, the creator of the original Planck, took the notion of ortholinear keyboards and made it wildly popular among the tight-knit community of keyboard enthusiasts.
+Jack Humbert took the notion of ortholinear keyboards and made it wildly popular among the tight-knit community of keyboard enthusiasts.

 Ortholinear keyboards are popular because they work: Having a grid of keys minimizes finger movement and can help when learning the layout.

 “The Planck EZ is the mature, warranty-backed iteration of an idea that started as a group-buy for two metal plates back in 2014 — it's everything I've been wanting to put into the Planck and more.”